Genomics-Bhuwan/Dama_gazelle_Conservation_Genomics_Project/hPSMC.md

 ```
 ### Estimate Divergence time with hPSMC ###
 - This code is for my sample 94 vs 87 which is Addra vs. Mhorr respectively.
+- Remember, this .txt is just a log file not the final output file.
+- Therefore, you need to plot these 20 simulated psmc file vs empirical files.
+- For me its, 94 Addra 1 vs 87 Mhorr 1 and 86 Addra 2 vs 88 Mhorr 2.
+- I have hPSMC.psmc files for both.
+I will keep all these 20 simulated as well as the rest two .psmc file and run the command below.
 ```bash
 module load python-2.7
 ls /scratch/bistbs/Population_Genomic_Analysis/hPSMC/Output_94_87/94_87simulation/ms2psmca/psmc_output/hPSMC_sim_*.psmc | \